Non-equispaced B-spline wavelets: Estimation in a B-spline wavelet basis

 Using the perfect reconstruction property that $\widetilde{W}_LW_L = I_{n_L}$, it can be proven that all singular values of $\mathrm{P}_L = W_L\widetilde{W}_L$ must be either zero or greater than one.
 As a consequence, it holds that $\kappa_F(W_L,\widetilde{W}_L) \geq 1$, and $\kappa_F(W_L,\widetilde{W}_L) = 1$ if and only if $\mathrm{P}_L$ is an orthogonal projection.

-Given the refinement and detail matrices $\widetilde{H}_L^{[0]}$ and $\widetilde{G}_L$ that result from the factorisation in Section \ref{sec:factoring2scaleeq}.
+Given the refinement and detail matrices $\widetilde{H}_L^{[0]}$ and $\widetilde{G}_L$ that result from the factorisation in Section \ref{subsec:Bspline2scales}, we want to design a sparse update matrix $U_L$ that minimises the Frobenius norm of $\mathrm{P}_L$, under the constraint that it also preserves a few, say $p$, primal vanishing moments.
 The index $L$ refers here to the coarsest scale up to the current stage in the design, but $L$ may turn out to be an intermediate scale in the eventual transform.
-We want to design a sparse update matrix $U_L$ that minimises the Frobenius norm of $\mathrm{P}_L$, under the constraint that it also preserves a few, say $p$, primal vanishing moments.

 We first fix which elements of $U_L$ will be nonzero.
 The number of non-zeros must be large enough to cover the $p$ vanishing moments and allow a further optimisation.
 For a given element $U_{L;r,s}$ this means that we either choose it to be zero, or we optimise its value.
 We therefore compute the derivative of the Frobenius norm with respect to $U_{L;r,s}$.
 Since \( W_L\widetilde{W}_L = W_L(\widetilde{H}_L^{[0]T}+U_L\widetilde{G}_L^T)\widetilde{W}_{L+1}, \) we find that